Insight-Services-APAC/insight-csp/docs/wiki/SetupPermissions.md

 There are a number of ways you can run the powershell script to grant us permissions.

 - If you are _NOT_ a regular Powershell user, we recommend using the Azure Cloud Shell.
-You can read about the Azure Cloud shell [here](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)
+You can read about the Azure Cloud Shell in the [Azure Cloud Shell overview documentation](https://docs.microsoft.com/en-us/azure/cloud-shell/overview)
-- If you are a regular Powershell user you can run the commands below once you have connected to a subscription.
+- If you are a regular Powershell user you can run the script directly.

 ## PowerShell Script

-The script can be found in the `scripts` folder `set-insight-aobo.ps1`
+The script is located in the `scripts` folder [set-insight-aobo.ps1](scripts/set-insight-aobo.ps1)